 On the trade card bearing the London address At the Sign of the Golden Urn, James Cox proclaimed himself a goldsmith who “Makes Great Variety of Curious Wares in Gold, Silver and other METALS.
 Also, Amber, Pearl, Tortoiseshell and Curious Stones.”
 Yet Cox seems to have spent most of his career as an entrepreneur, and in the early 1770s he claimed to employ between 800 and 1,000 workmen.
 Most of them were part of a unique network of independent suppliers and craftsmen that existed in London in the second half of the eighteenth century.
 These craftsmen rarely signed their work.
 Only a few of them have thus far been identified, but their existence made possible the great variety of objects that Cox exported.
 The name of a maker was required by law to be visible on a watch with an enameled dial made in London for export, a circumstance that explains the presence of Cox’s name on the dials of the watches incorporated in the objects illustrated here.

-The most spectacular survival of Cox’s enterprise, however, remains the ten-foot high Peacock Clock, with its clockwork-driven automata, in the Hermitage, which was brought to Saint Petersburg in 1781, probably by Frederick Jury, one of Cox’s suppliers of clockwork.
-Cox hoped to establish direct trade with Russia and even attempted to sell jewelry to the Russian empress, Catherine the Great (1729–1796), but met with less than success there.
+The most spectacular survival of Cox’s enterprise, however, remains the ten-foot-high Peacock Clock, with its clockwork-driven automata, in the Hermitage, which was brought to Saint Petersburg in 1781, probably by Frederick Jury, one of Cox’s suppliers of clockwork.
+Cox hoped to establish direct trade with Russia and even attempted to sell jewelry to the Russian empress, Catherine the Great (r.
+1762–1796), but met with less success there.